Aghajari/AXEmojiView/README.md

 - Emoji Database added for emoji search (has 5800+ words).
 - [Popup Animation](#popup-animation) added to AXEmojiPopupLayout.
 - AXEmojiPopupLayout improved
+- Now you can set the Min/Max PopupLayout height.
+- OnViewHeightChanged (int height) added to PopupListener
 - AXEmojiPopup deprecated, use AXEmojiPopupLayout instead.
   (AXEmojiPopupLayout is more customizeable, faster and also it has a better performance)
 - Now AXEmojiView is faster and it has better performance ;)
+- Sample Application Updated.
 - Some improvements & Bugs fixed

 # Usage